-Gary MAAS: Well, the member for Evelyn would understand the trauma that goes with Coroners Court hearings, would understand the trauma that goes on in the community and would understand the trauma of losing a loved one, whether it is your son, whether it is your brother or whether it your husband.
+Gary MAAS: Well, the member for Evelyn would understand the trauma that goes with Coroners Court hearings, would understand the trauma that goes on in the community and would understand the trauma of losing a loved one, whether it is your son, whether it is your brother or whether it is your husband.
 On the Workplace Incidents Consultative Committee we have lived-experienced members, and we also have all of those family members on the committee.
 When people come to this committee and speak to them about the cost to business, they will always retort, 'Well, what about the cost to the community?
 What about the cost to family?
 This is our loved one that we have lost here.'
 Who does the economy operate for?
-Does it operate for the benefit of small business, does it operate for the benefit of business or does it operate for all of us as a community?
+Does it operate for the benefit of small business, does it operate for the benefit of business or does it operate for all of us as a society?
+Does it operate for all of us as a community?
 These are the types of questions and the types of balance that we need in having this debate.